javascript-tutorial/en.javascript.info/1-js/01-getting-started/2-manuals-specifications/article.md

 JavaScript continues to evolve, new features get added to the specification (and hence to the language) regularly.

-Although, when a new feature appears in the specification, JavaScript engines may not support it.
-Sometimes, significant time is needed to a widespread adoption.
+However, when a new feature appears in the specification, it doesn't really mean that everyone can use it.
+JavaScript engines need time to adopt it.
+So before actually using a fresh language capability, it's best to make sure that it's well-supported.

 To see the current state of support, there're two great resources: